ansible/ansible/README.md

 API
 ===

-The Python API is very powerful:
+The Python API is very powerful, and is how the ansible CLI and ansible-playbook are implemented.

     import ansible.runner